Chad Mayes

 Chad Jeffrey Mayes (born April 23, 1977) is an American politician who served in the California State Assembly.
 He was an independent representing the 42nd district, encompassing parts of Riverside and San Bernardino counties.
-Prior to being elected to the State Assembly, he was a Yucca Valley Town Councilman.
+Prior to being elected to the State Assembly, he was a Yucca Valley Town Councilmember.

 Early life and education

 The son of a pastor, Mayes grew up in Yucca Valley, graduating from Grace Christian School at 16.
 He went on to take courses at Copper Mountain College before graduating from Liberty University.
 While attending Liberty he interned for John Ashcroft in Washington, D.C.

 Mayes earned a Bachelor of Science in Government from Liberty University.
 Mayes became a businessman at 23, working as a stockbroker at the Edward Jones office he opened.

 Yucca Valley Town Council

 Mayes served on the Yucca Valley Town Council from 2002–2011, and was twice elected by the council to serve as mayor.

-In 2004, Mayes and then-councilman Paul Cook voted against a proposed 42-percent pay increase for town elected officials.
+In 2004, Mayes and then-councilmember Paul Cook voted against a proposed 42-percent pay increase for town elected officials.
 In his final budget as Mayor, Yucca Valley spent $8.7 million, a slight decrease from the previous year, and had over $5 million in reserves.

 In 2011, Mayes resigned as a member of the town council to focus on his responsibilities as chief of staff to San Bernardino County Supervisor Janice Rutherford, saying he found it "difficult to keep up with the basics of serving as a council member," and that "Yucca Valley deserves a council member who will give them 100 percent every day."